Midlands4Cities (M4C) AHRC PhD funding

 Collaborative Doctoral Awards (CDA)

 Midlands4Cities offers a number of existing research projects in conjunction with external partners where your supervision team is already set.
+As well as producing your thesis you also gain first-hand experience of a partner organisation outside the university environment.

 Find out more about CDAs on the Midlands4 Cities website.